otammato/6_ELK_monitoring_NodeJS_logs/README.md

 ### **Logging Solution Overview**

-We've chosen Bunyan, a structured logging module for Node.js, to output log records as JSON.
+I've chosen Bunyan, a structured logging module for Node.js, to output log records as JSON.
 This is particularly useful as it makes log parsing in subsequent stages, like Logstash, more straightforward.
 With Bunyan's structured logs, it becomes easy to filter, search, and analyze logs.

 ### **1. Logger Configuration**